 Are you a Schar School alumni looking for ways to give back to recent alumni?
 Or a recent graduate or current Schar School student looking to grow professionally or launch your career?
 Consider joining the Schar School Alumni Mentoring Program as a mentor or mentee.

 The Mentoring Program is designed to bring together alumni, recent graduates and current students in purposeful and rewarding relationships to help bridge the gap between the classroom and the professional world.
 It’s also a great way to engage during these extraordinary times.

 Established alumni will be paired with recent graduates or current students to help them build or launch a successful professional career.
 Aside from personal advising, the program offers networking opportunities to enable participants to further connect with the Schar School alumni community.
 Mentors meet regularly with their mentees either in-person or virtually, and cover a range of professional development topics from women in the workplace to leadership development, networking skills, and more.
 It’s a great time to help guide current students or recent alumni as they embark upon their professional careers during these extraordinary times when many traditional networking opportunities are not available.

-Over the past three years the Schar School Alumni Chapter has continued to revamp and strengthen the Mentoring Program -- experiencing increased engagement and improved participant satisfaction.
+Over the past few years the Schar School Alumni Chapter has continued to revamp and strengthen the Mentoring Program -- experiencing increased engagement and improved participant satisfaction.